aPToul/BookReader/README.md

 # BookReader

-As part of my Data Structures and Algorithms class, I measured performance differences across C# implementations of a dictionary.
+As part of my Data Structures and Algorithms class, I measured the performance of different implementations of a dictionary in C#.

 CODE SUMMARY: